 Targeted messaging: tailored presentations for investors, customers, or employees.

-High stakes: often linked to major announcements or fundraising campaigns.
+High stakes: often tied to major announcements or fundraising campaigns.

 Audience focus: direct interaction builds trust and credibility.